kstenerud/dogma/kbnf.md

 * `identifier`: A unique identifier for the grammar being described.
 It's customary to append a version number to the identifier.
 * `description`: A brief, one-line description of the grammar.
+* `kbnf_specification`: A pointer to the KBNF specification as a courtesy to anyone reading the document.

 **Example**: A UTF-8 KBNF grammar called "mygrammar_v1".